anwala/teaching-network-analysis/spring-2024/homework/hw0/README.md

 1. From the `hw0` folder of your private GitHub assignment repo, create a new Markdown file named `hw0_report.md` and copy the content from [data440_report_template.md](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/homework/hw0/data440_report_template.md) into it.

-2. Modify the content to include your name, class (DATA 340-02), assignment number/title, and dates for this exercise.
+2. Modify the content to include your name, class (DATA 641-01 or 445-01), assignment number/title, and dates for this exercise.

 3. Upload an image to your GitHub repo and include it in place of the "Growth of the Early Web" image.
 Make sure to change the description of the image in the report, too.